 So what’s actually different between the Z1 and the Fox-branded forks?
-First off, the lowers are slightly thicker and made of 6000 series aluminum instead of magnesium, which adds a little bit of weight.
+First off, the stanchions are slightly thicker and made of 6000 series aluminum instead of 7000 series, which adds a little bit of weight.
 There’s also a slightly more basic (and unfortunately flimsier) thru axle, the damper comes with fewer adjustments, and the fork arch has Marzocchi’s classic “M” shape.

 And unlike its Fox-branded cousins, the Marzocchi is red, which meant that I got a lot of people coming up to me, asking if I was sponsored, asking how I liked the new Lyrik, and then getting disappointed upon closer inspection when they realized it was a completely different fork.
 SRAM, if you’re listening, your marketing worked.

 As a budget-oriented unit that intends to squeeze out as much performance as possible per dollar, the Bomber Z1 is pretty devoid of bells and whistles.
 Instead, it features a fairly bare-bones set of adjustments that cover the basics reasonably well.